compulim/react-chain-of-responsibility/README.md

 - If you need to know what component will be rendered before actual render happen, use `useBuildComponentCallback()`
   - For example, using `useBuildComponentCallback()` allow you to know if the middleware would skip rendering the request
 - If your component use `request` prop which is conflict with `<Proxy>`, use `useBuildComponentCallback()`
+  - Also consider using a wrapping component to rename `request` prop
 - Otherwise, use `<Proxy>`

 ### Calling `next()` multiple times